Multilevel Monte Carlo Variational Inference: Conclusion

 \section{Conclusion}

-We have proposed multi-level Monte Carlo variational inference (MLMCVI), a novel framework of variance and sample-size reduction for MCVI with a reparameterized gradient estimator.
-In the MLMCVI framework, the optimal number of samples and update schemes are naturally derived, and they provide the minimum total variance per optimization step.
-The proposed method is easily integrated into automated inference libraries with an auto-differential tool.
+We have proposed a new framework for MCVI with the reparameterized gradient estimator, Multilevel Monte Carlo variational inference (MLMCVI).
+In the MLMCVI framework, a unique {parameter} update scheme is naturally derived from SGD. {Moreover}, the sample size for gradient estimation can be adaptively determined according to the gradient variance, which provides the minimum total variance at each optimization step.
+Our method can be easily implemented in an automated inference library with an automatic differentiation toolbox, since our method only requires storing the past parameters and using them to estimate the old gradients.

-Furthermore, we showed theoretical properties of the proposed method that the convergence of the weighted-average gradient norm is accelerated and that the deterioration of the quality of the MRG estimator can be controlled by factor $\eta_{t-1}$.
-Through three experiments, we also confirmed that the proposed method achieves better or competitive performance in terms of the speed of convergence, variance reduction, and SNR when compared with baseline methods.
-Moreover, we found that the proposed method sometimes yields values closer to the optimum in terms of the log-likelihood on a test data set.
+From a theoretical perspective, we {have shown} that the convergence of the weighted average gradient norm is accelerated and that {the learning rate scheduler function can help reduce the degradation of the quality of the MLRG estimator.} {Furthermore}, three benchmark experiments confirmed that our method achieved comparable or better performance in terms of convergence speed, variance reduction, and SNR than the baseline methods.
+We also confirmed that our method provides a higher test log-likelihood in some cases than the baseline methods.

-Because of using pure MC samples, the proposed method can be combined with variance reduction techniques such as control variates and importance sampling based on the reparameterization trick.
-Moreover, it may be possible to use the RQMC sampling in the proposed method by extending the studies by \citet{Giles09b} and \citet{Gerstner13}.
-Also, the proposed method focuses on SGD-based update rules; we will extend it to other optimizers, e.g., Adam in our future study.
-We thus plan to extend the proposed method to more general variational distributions and to elucidate additional theoretical properties.